 Click here to find out what you need to do so your aerosol cans are eligible for exemption.

 Sometimes, when items are produced or repaired, there are leftover materials (by-products, sludges, etc.) that are not a useful part of the finished product.
 These are “secondary materials.”
 Often, these leftovers can be recycled and reused again in the process to make additional products.
-The facility may not speculatively accumulate the materials and must manage them as a commodity.
+The facility may not speculatively accumulate the materials and must manage them as a commodity in order to be eligible for the exemption.
 The secondary materials may be used in the same process; by the same facility or transferred to another facility for reclamation.